 Despite the fact that Hawaii has the highest racial minority population of any state in the union and the largest percentage of multiracial individuals, there is a clear socio-economic stratification that is a legacy of this historical occupation.
 Native Hawaiians disproportionately struggle with long term effects of systemic oppression in access to services, education, and social determinants of health.

-The truth is race is still an issue in Hawaii despite its diversity, and the complexities around race are often categorized as an example of anti-white racism (or reverse-racism).
+The truth is race is still an issue in Hawaii despite its diversity, and these complexities around race are often categorized as an example of anti-white racism (or reverse-racism).
 I do not agree with this statement, as I will articulate below.
 I will say that the context of Hawaii is a unique space to study, and that whiteness holds a different space than it does in areas where whites are the majority as well as the dominant culture.
 It has profoundly shaped my own understanding of race and identity, and impacted the way that I work today.

 What I experienced growing up was an odd mixture of privilege and discrimination.
 I was never quite sure where I stood.
-I was called names almost every day, from the common slur "haole"(white person) to more creative jokes about my pale skin (pretending to be blinded when I took off my shirt for swim class).
+I was called names almost every day, from the common slur "haole"(white person) to more creative jokes about my pale skin (pretending to be blinded when I took off my shirt for swim class was a classic).
 I certainly didn't feel attractive; I mostly wore baggy clothes to cover myself and I didn't go on a single date until after I left Hawaii and went to college.
 I remember quite a few times being snubbed out of stores by clerks who would simply look in a different direction until I left.
-I ended up going to private school for middle and high school in part because of sentiments like Kill Haole Day.
-Though not often, I did worry about physical harassment from being in certain parts of the island.
+I ended up going to private school for middle and high school, in part because of sentiments like Kill Haole Day.
+Though not often, I did occasionally worry about physical harassment from being in certain parts of the island.

 However, the ways in which I experienced privilege were also profound, though I didn't always recognize them at the time.
-The school structure, curriculum and standardized testing were set by the continental U.S., so my parents' New England upbringing was most definitely an advantage.
+The school structure, curriculum, and standardized testing were set by the continental U.S., so my parents' New England upbringing was most definitely an advantage.
 Being able to also code-switch to the US dominant culture gave me a lot more opportunities and made learning much easier in several aspects.

 It's also important to note that while I had some discrimination for being a haole, it's not as though white people are the only ones who deal with some form of prejudice in the islands.
 Other races and ethnicities are still defined in Hawaii, though admittedly with more fluidity than I have found in other parts of the US and abroad (I think mostly due to the high numbers of multiracial Americans living there).
 The hierarchies between people of color are nuanced and filled with colorful and often derogatory stereotypes.
 If you are curious, this is well articulated by comedian Andy Bumatai.

 Finally, my experience as a white minority was very different from how many people of color experience race on the "mainland" (continental U.S.).
 I was never in fear from police, never accused of stealing or assumed to be less intelligent or articulate.
 I still had that "benefit of the doubt" that comes with whiteness.
-I remember sneaking into Waikiki hotels on free periods and use their pools as if I was a guest.
+I recall sneaking into Waikiki hotels on free periods to use their pools as if I was a guest.
 I don't remember considering much what might happen were I caught in this position, as I imagined it to be no more than light scolding.

 This is the crux of why discrimination is not the same as racism.
 I still had systemic and cultural advantages that persisted despite negative attitudes or behaviors around my presence.
 Being unwanted is different from being seen as inferior, and the challenges with racism are rooted in systems of power based on that fundamental assumption.